Market engineering: Computer-aided market engineering

 The Computer-Aided Market Engineering (CAME) tool suite meet2trade showcases a service engineering approach to the development of electronic markets as a service offering (Weinhardt et al. 2006, Neumann et al. 2005).
-For e-markets, the market operator—as service provider decides the following prerequisites that characterize the complex service: the products that will be traded; the market rules to match demand and supply; the IT infrastructure of the trading platform; the business structure trefies defining the value proposition; and the business model to derive revenue from the service offering.
+For e-markets, the market operator—as service provider decides the following prerequisites that characterize the complex service: the products that will be traded; the market rules to match demand and supply; the IT infrastructure of the trading platform; the business structure defining the value proposition; and the business model to derive revenue from the service offering.

 The CAME tool suite provides a conceptual framework for designing e-markets, a process model to guide the design, and methods and tools supporting these design steps.
 These tasks are inherently interdisciplinary.
 The strategic task of defining the segment, in which the e-market is intended to operate, is primarily a management and marketing endeavor.
 The design of the market mechanisms that describe the flow of the negotiation process, pertains to economics.
 Implementing the market mechanisms as a running service system is mainly a software engineering task.